 ISAs inside out

-If you're considering an ISA transfer or you want to start saving into a new ISA account, we have all the information you need and this page should answer any questions you may have.
+If you want to start saving into a new ISA account, we have all the information you need and this page should answer any questions you may have.

 The first thing you should know is that the Financial Conduct Authority is the independent financial services regulator and requires us, The Cambridge Building Society, to give you important information to help you decide whether one of our cash ISAs is right for you.
 You should read this page carefully so that you understand what you are buying.